chRyNaN/graphql-introspection/README.md

 Sometimes we need to access this `schema.json` file for processing or our own code generators.
 This library provides a Kotlin type representation of the `schema.json` file which can easily be obtained from the JSON String using the [kotlinx serialization library](https://github.com/Kotlin/kotlinx.serialization).

-**Note:** This library requires an explicit dependency on the [kotlinx serialization library](https://github.com/Kotlin/kotlinx.serialization).

 ### Obtaining an `IntrospectionSchema` object from a JSON String
 ```kotlin
 val schema = IntrospectionSchema.fromJsonString(jsonString)